NYC vs LA … Which Coast is Better?

 This depends entirely on your idea of what ‘fun’ is.
-There’s no shortage of ways to spend your days off in either city, but you should be able to make a choice based on your personality.
+There’s no shortage of ways to spend your free time in either city, but it’s an easy choice based on your personality.

-Los Angeles: Everyone has this idea that LA is nothing but beaches, palm trees and sunshine … but there’s more to it you won’t see in the movies.
-Yes, there’s tons to do in Los Angeles, but people fail to realize that not everything is easy to get to.
+Los Angeles: Everyone has this idea that L.A. is nothing but beaches, palm trees and sunshine … but it’s not exactly what you see on TV.
+Yes, there’s tons to do in L.A., but people fail to realize how large the city really is.

-Santa Monica is a long way from Hollywood Blvd.
-Downtown LA is nowhere near where the Kardashians live.
+Santa Monica is quite a way from Hollywood.
+Downtown L.A. is nowhere near where the Kardashians live.
 Having a fun night out requires lots of planning and once again, a car.
-People in LA are usually confined to their small section of the city and believe it or not, not everyone lives in West Hollywood.
+People in L.A. are usually confined to their small section of the city and believe it or not, not everyone lives in West Hollywood.

-New York City: Much like Los Angeles, NYC folk are usually confined to their borough — Brooklyn, the Bronx, Queens, etc. The big difference is they can get anywhere in the city via a simple train ride.
+New York City: Much like Los Angeles, NYC folk are usually confined to their borough — Brooklyn, the Bronx, Queens, etc. The big difference is a simple train ride will get them anywhere they want in the city, should they choose to leave their bourough.

-I wouldn’t say there’s more to do in NYC, but it requires a lot less planning.
-You’ll also be able to knock out several activities in one day, rather than set aside a whole evening for one thing in LA.
+I wouldn’t say there’s more to do in NYC, but it definitely requires a lot less planning.
+You’ll be able to knock out several activities in one day, rather than set aside a whole evening for one thing in L.A..